kaiseron17-cloud/soul_scents/README.md

 We propose a process that:

-**Collects → Sorts → Processes → Extracts → Creates Value**
+**Collects → Tracks → Processes → Extracts → Tests → Supplies**

 1. **Collection**
    Partner with religious institutions to collect discarded flowers.

-2. **Pre-processing**
+2. **Smart Tracking**
-   Sort, clean, and prepare the flowers for extraction.
+   Track collection time, source, quantity, and other relevant data to improve traceability and freshness management.

-3. **Extraction**
+3. **Pre-processing & Extraction**
-   Explore suitable methods such as steam or hydro distillation to obtain fragrance ingredients.
+   Sort, clean, and process the flowers using suitable extraction methods such as steam or hydro distillation.

-4. **Product Development**
+4. **Quality & Batch Tracking**
+   Record relevant processing and quality information for each batch to work towards consistent and traceable fragrance ingredients.

+5. **B2B Supply**
-   Develop flower-derived oils and extracts for potential use in perfumes, deodorants, wellness products, and other personal-care applications.
+   Develop flower-derived oils and extracts for potential use by perfume, deodorant, personal-care, and wellness manufacturers.

 ---

-## 🌱 Why Soul Scents?
+## 🌱 Why Bloomtrace?

 ### ♻️ Circular Economy

-We aim to convert an overlooked waste stream into a useful resource.
+We aim to convert an overlooked waste stream into a useful and valuable resource.

-### 🌍 Environmental Impact

-Our model focuses on reducing flower waste and promoting responsible resource utilization.

-### 🌸 Natural Raw Material

-Discarded flowers can become a potential source of valuable fragrance ingredients.
+### 🚚 Smarter Supply Chain

+Technology can help optimize flower collection, transportation, freshness management, and processing.

+### 🔬 Traceable Ingredients

+Our proposed batch-tracking system can provide information about the source, collection, processing, and quality of each batch.

-### 💼 Business Opportunity
+### 💼 B2B Opportunity

-The resulting ingredients could serve fragrance, personal-care, wellness, and other B2B markets.
+Instead of competing directly with consumer fragrance brands, Bloomtrace aims to supply flower-derived fragrance ingredients to businesses.

+### 💻 Engineering + Sustainability

+We aim to combine technology, data, and engineering with sustainable waste management to create a scalable solution.

 ---